 The height of shooting windows in deer blinds is an important consideration for hunters.
-The height of the windows will determine how much cover the hunter has from the elements and how much visibility the hunter has of the surrounding area.
-The height of the windows will also affect the amount of noise that the hunter makes while inside the blind.
+Window height will determine how much cover the hunter has from the elements and how much visibility the hunter has of the surrounding area. it will also affect the amount of noise that the hunter makes while inside the blind.

 But why?
 Well, the answer has to do with both safety and effectiveness.
 Safety is always the number one priority when hunting, and having low shooting windows helps to ensure that errant shots don’t go flying over the top of the blind and into the woods beyond.

 As for effectiveness, shorter windows make it easier to shoot through because there’s less chance of the window being obstructed by branches or grass.
 And, when you’re taking a shot, you want to be as unobstructed as possible.
 So, the next time you’re in your deer blind, take a moment to appreciate the height of the shooting windows.

 They may not be the most exciting part of the blind, but they play a vital role in keeping you safe and ensuring that you can take successful shots.